Sarvepalli Radhakrishnan: Classification of religions

-Responding to this "systematic effort [...] to destroy Radhakrishnan's reputation as a scholar and a public figure," Summer 1929 the dispute escalated into a juristic fight, with Radhakrishnan filing a suit for defamation of character against Sinha and Chatterjee, demanding Rs.
-100,000 for the damage done, and Sinha filing a case against Radhakrishnan for copyright infringement, demanding Rs.
-20,000.
-The suits were settled in May 1933, the terms of the settlement were not disclosed, and "all the allegations made in the pleadings and in the columns of the Modern Review were withdrawn."

 Influence

-Radhakrishnan was one of India's best and most influential twentieth-century scholars of comparative religion and philosophy.
+Radhakrishnan was one of world's best and most influential twentieth-century scholars of comparative religion and philosophy.

 Radhakrishnan's defence of the Hindu traditions has been highly influential, both in India and the western world.
 In India, Radhakrishnan's ideas contributed to the formation of India as a nation-state.
 Radhakrishnan's writings contributed to the hegemonic status of Vedanta as "the essential world view of Hinduism".
 In the western world, Radhakrishnan's interpretations of the Hindu tradition, and his emphasis on "spiritual experience", made Hinduism more readily accessible for a western audience, and contributed to the influence Hinduism has on modern spirituality:

 Appraisal

 Radhakrishnan has been highly appraised.
 According to Paul Artur Schillp: